Duration: | 1 Day(s) - 0 Night(s) |

 We will arrange 45 minutes to take pictures at the Bird's nest and water cube.
 If you are interested in the inner structure of the stadiums, the tour guide will assist you in buying the tickets, and you could enter the stadiums for a visit yourself.

-Then take you to the largest Lama Temple of Beijing --- Yonghe Temple, 1-hour tour of the mysterious Tibet-style Buddhism temple.
+Then take you to the largest Lama Temple in Beijing --- Yonghe Temple, 1-hour tour of the mysterious Tibet-style Buddhist temple.
 The Lama Temple tour finishes at about 11:00.

-Then drive you to the Jingshan park.
-It is a former imperial garden, lies to the east of Beihai Park.
-The mid summit of Jingshan is the highest point in Beijing.
-Looking from the peak, you are able to get a full and clear view of the Forbidden City.
-The Jingshan park visit takes about 40 minutes.
+Then drive you to Jingshan Park.
+It is a former imperial garden, that lies to the east of Beihai Park.
+The mid-summit of Jingshan is the highest point in Beijing.
+Looking from the peak, you can get a full and clear view of the Forbidden City.
+The Jingshan Park visit takes about 40 minutes.
 We also arrange a short visit to a China Tea House to enjoy a tea ceremony.
 Transferred back to your hotels.

 Special Features: